Log in to RefWorks

 Citing your sources appropriately is essential!

-Use the tabs above to find the right citation style guide for your coursework.
+Use the tabs to find the citation style guide for your coursework.

 If you have questions, get in touch with a librarian!
 We're here to help.

-If we're online, chat to us using the box to the right.
+If we're online, chat to us using the box below.

-If we're away, email us or make an appointment with your librarian in person.
+If we're away, email us or schedule an appointment with your librarian.

 At Earlham, students and faculty agree to the following principles and practices in academic creation: